 The first step is to identify people you know.
-You can do this by clicking the Follow button below an individual's photo on their Person Profile page.
+You can do this by clicking the Following link (star) in an individual's photo on their Person Profile page.

 Bulk Following

 Don't forget our friend, the bulk update tool.
 Bulk updates also allow you to add or remove a list of individuals from your following list.